ST-News Disk Mag

 Definitive Text Adventure Solutions

-Back in the late '80s and early '90s, when you got hopelessly stuck in a sprawling, atmospheric interactive fiction masterpiece by Magnetic Scrolls or Infocom, there was no internet to save you.
-ST-News was your lifeline.
-The magazine regularly published comprehensive, step-by-step walkthroughs guiding you through the parser traps of The Pawn or Guild of Thieves with considerable flair.
+Back in the late '80s and early '90s, when you got hopelessly stuck in a sprawling, atmospheric interactive fiction masterpiece by Infocom, Magnetic Scrolls or Sierra-Online, there was no internet to save you.
+ST-News regularly published comprehensive, step-by-step walkthroughs guiding you through the parser traps of Zork, Guild of Thieves and King's Quest with considerable flair.

 Electric News from "The Scene"

-Before the word "demoscene" was even fully coined, ST-News was its premier investigative broadcast.
-It became the ultimate underground newspaper for the computing counter-culture.
-Wild, chaotic, first-person party reports chronicled road trips and international demoparties, detailing the sleep-deprived triumphs of legendary groups like The Lost Boys.
+ST-News was its premier investigative broadcast on the Atari ST demoscene.
+It became the ultimate underground news source for the computing counter-culture.
+Wild, chaotic, first-person party reports chronicled road trips and international demoparties, detailing the sleep-deprived triumphs of legendary groups like the Lost Boys.
 And up-to-the-minute "code war" updates covered who released the latest mind-bending megademo, who cracked what, and which coder just achieved an "impossible" hardware raster trick.

 And there was so much more.
 Many articles didn't fit into any neat category.
 Some were stream-of-consciousness deliveries, some were short stories, others were long and charmingly rambling appreciations of writers like J.R.R.
 Tolkien or Douglas Adams.
 Wonderful, the lot of them.